 Consideration of life insurance is an integral part of the estate and financial planning process.
-You may wish to have a life insurance policy to pay estate taxes, address estate liquidity needs, provide for a business buy-sell agreement, or provide funds for your heirs.
+You may wish to have a policy to pay estate taxes, address estate liquidity needs, provide for a business buy-sell agreement, or provide funds for your heirs.
 But before you purchase a policy—or even if you have a policy in place—ask yourself these questions first.

 - Why do you need life insurance?

 This is true for any type of insurance: you should know why you have it.
-Before you think about life insurance, list out your reasons for needing it.
+Before you think about it, list out your reasons for needing it.
 For starters, think through these questions: What expenses do you need it to cover?
 Who will you list as the beneficiaries of your policy?
 Do the perks of having a policy outweigh the costs of its premium?
 These questions also apply if you have an existing policy.
 Life changes, so it’s important to make sure your life insurance policy makes sense for your current situation.

 There are many types of life insurance.
 The most common are term, whole life, universal life, variable life, and adjustable life.
 Each type serves a different purpose.
 The life insurance you need is dependent upon where you are in life.
 For instance, if you’re in the early stages—i.e., you are buying your first home or are planning to start a family—your needs for life insurance will likely be income replacement, mortgage payments, and possibly education expenses for your children.